smlevorse/GitTechTalk/Demo/README.md

  20 >>>>>>> tims-branch
 ```

-Since this change is trivial, lets use it to practice merign strategies.
-Abort the merge and try again:
+Fix the merge conflict within the file by removing the unecessary info, save your changes, and continue with the merge:
 ```
-git merge --abort
+git add rit.md
-git merge tims-branch --strategy=ours
+git merge --continue
 ```

+Now if you check the log on master, you'll see a merge commit that contains the changes from `tims-branch` and the changes from `master`